prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 - "Full Disclaimer: I personally prefer XML configs with @ComponentScan.
 I like to keep my configs separate from the source code."
 ---
 - Here's a blog post on this topic.
 The author is in favor of hard-coding config information in the Java source code.
 Also, read the comments at the end of the blog post.
-- Warning: It's from 2012...You only understoon until the Patterns section
+- Warning: It's from 2012...You only understood until the Patterns section
 - https://blog.codecentric.de/en/2012/07/spring-dependency-injection-styles-why-i-love-java-based-configuration/
     - Disadvantages with XML
-        - can't get erros before starting ApplicationContext
+        - can't get errors before starting ApplicationContext
         - verbose so the configuration files get big, need to split them
-        - can't easily search through split xmls, need to rely on full-text-search
+        - can't easily search through split XMLs, need to rely on full-text-search
         - To build up libraries, it's hard to find XML configuration files in jars on the classpath and even harder to detect references in those files.
         - these might be less drastic if you use the right tools
     - Navigable configurations: Can connect configurations.
-        - dif configuration files can have responsiblity for different components
+        - dif configuration files can have responsibility for different components
         - By importing, all Spring beans from one config file are available in the other.
         - Eg:
 ```java